Cistus Incanus is one of Europe richest polyphenol plants.

 The Cistus Incanus has the age-old reputation for supporting the immune system.
 Giving our immune system an enormous boost as a food supplement.
 They support the body-own defense and immune system.

-Cistus incanus from northern Crete they is unique that produces the laudanum with traditional way and is the most strong.
+Cistus Incanus Creticus from northern Crete they is unique that produces the laudanum with traditional way and is the most strong.